yknot/pbwebsocketServer/README.md

 # websocketServer
 websocket Server in node to monitor pushbullet traffic

+##logMonitor.sh
+* starts node server to monitor websocket
+* starts inotifywait to monitor log file

 ##pushbulletWebsocket.js
+* monitors websocket and logs events

+##getCommands.sh
-Monitors websocket and calls script if event
+* gets new pushes and calls python script

-##getUpdate.sh
-Gets pushbullet updates and runs commands sent

-##parseJSON.js
-helper for JSON parsing
+##runCommands.py
+* parses new pushes and executes commands (or at least will)